• Add description, images, menus and links to your mega menu

 Sumatra Mandheling coffee is named after the north Sumatran Mandailing people and is considered one of the world’s top specialty coffees.
 It grows at elevations up to 5,000 feet and as low as 2,500 feet above sea level near Padang in West Central Indonesia.
 This Indonesian coffee region plays a role in creating the complex flavor profile of Weaver’s Sumatran Coffee.

-By choosing this particular Indonesian coffee we are filling your cup with coffee beans and supporting small farmers through Fair Trade Certified practices.
+By choosing this particular Indonesian coffee we are filling your cup with coffee beans and supporting small farmers.

 Processing Coffee Beans: Sumatran Coffee is Wet Hulled